microsoft/trident/dev-docs/structured-error.md

 In Trident, structured error is crucial since it allows to communicate the failures to the user in a more organized way, as well as to understand within Trident itself why a certain failure occurred and how it can be resolved.
+Structured error in Trident is built around a struct called **`TridentError`**.

+In the runtime, `TridentError` will be automatically printed by Trident as `error!(...)`.
+Moreover, the host status provided to the customer will also include the contents of `TridentError` under the `lastError` section.

-Structured error in Trident is built around a struct called **TridentError**, which references the inner ErrorKind.
-In turn, ErrorKind is an enum that contains multiple values that describe different categories of potential errors that might occur on a host and/or in Trident:
+`TridentError` references the inner `ErrorKind`.
+In turn, `ErrorKind` is an enum that contains multiple values that describe different categories of potential errors that might occur on a host and/or in Trident:

 1.  `ExecutionEnvironmentMisconfiguration` identifies errors that occur when the execution environment is misconfigured.
 E.g. when Trident is run on the